Green Building Certificates at a Glance

 • An icon showing Regional priorities, a pin in white outline on an orange background.

-LEED and the related logo are trademarks owned by the U.S. Green Building Council and are used with its permission.
+LEED and its logo are a trademark owned by the U.S. Green Building Council and used with its permission.